robert/robert.github.com/_posts/2019-12-01-pfab3-analyze-commute.md

 # database in a separate script)
 ```

 For Michael's use-case, this is a great idea.
 Technically, he could have got away without bothering with a database.
 He could have appended each new row of data to a normal list variable and then analyzed all of his data once he had collected enough of it.
-In pseudo-code this would be:
+In pseudo-code this would have been:

 ```python
 all_commutes = []